jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 mvn clean install
 java -jar "-Dio.jexxa.config.import=./src/test/resources/jexxa-test.properties" target/bookstore-jar-with-dependencies.jar
 ```
-In contrast to the above output Jexxa will state that you use JDBC persistence strategy now:
+In contrast to the above output, Jexxa will state that you use JDBC persistence strategy now:
 ```console
 [main] INFO io.jexxa.utils.JexxaBanner - Used Repository Strategie      : [JDBCKeyValueRepository]
 ```

 ### Execute some commands using curl

-#### Get list of books
+#### Get a list of books

 Command:
 ```Console